-Beer company operated by Busch heir going out of business
+Last call: Brewery run by Busch heir going out of business

 The William K. Busch Brewing Co. announced the decision Wednesday, citing market demand.
 Busch said in a statement that he hopes to eventually return to the brewery business.

-The company says Kraftig will continue to be available in stores while supplies last, which is expected to be through September.
+“I’ve always been passionate about brewing, because it’s in my blood,” Busch said in a statement posted on the company’s Facebook page.

-The brewery began operation in 2011 in Brentwood, a St. Louis suburb.
+The beer will continue to be available in stores while supplies last, which is expected to be through September, said the brewery, which began operation in 2011 in Brentwood, a St. Louis suburb.

 Busch is a son of August “Gussie” Busch Jr., the longtime leader of Anheuser-Busch credited with building the St. Louis brewer into the dominant force of the beer market.
 Anheuser-Busch was sold to Belgian brewer InBev in 2008.